oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

 # Configure Custom Logger and View in Kibana

-The Oracle Coherence Operator manages data logging through the Elasticsearch, Fluentd, and Kibana (EFK) stack.
+The Coherence Operator manages data logging through the Elasticsearch, Fluentd, and Kibana (EFK) stack.

 This sample shows how to:
 * Configure your own application logger named `cloud`